-The formation of NU's nonutility subsidiaries was done pursuant to Commission authority as NU was a registered holding company under the Act.
-Accordingly, retention by New CEI of these subsidiaries should be approved by the Commission.
+The formation of NU's nonutility subsidiaries (other than those nonutility subsidiaries of YES) was done pursuant to Commission authority as NU was a registered holding company under the Act.
+Similarly, the retention of the nonutility subsidiaries of YES was separately approved by the Commission (see, HCAR No. 27127, January 31, 2000).
+Accordingly, as retention by New CEI of these subsidiaries by a registered holding company has already been approved, retention of these same subsidiaries by New CEI should likewise be approved by the Commission